Kauffman bracket skein modules of small 3-manifolds: Introduction

-be the $\slC$-character variety of $M$ and let $\C[\cX(M)]$ be the coordinate ring of $\cX(M)$.
+be the $\slC$-character scheme of $M$ and let $\C[\cX(M)]$ be the coordinate ring of $\cX(M)$.
 We will consider $\cX(M)$ as a scheme over $\C$, as defined, for example in \cite{LM85,BH95}.
 In this setting $\C[\cX(M)]$ is the algebra of global sections of the structure sheaf of $\cX(M)$.
 As a scheme $\cX(M)$ may be unreduced, that is $\C[\cX(M)]$ may have a nontrivial nil-radical.
-Examples of $3$-manifolds with non-reduced character variety can be found in \cite{KM17}.
+Examples of $3$-manifolds with non-reduced character schemes can be found in \cite{KM17}.